gaoming96/TorchFlow/README.md

 output [seq,1,256], state [1,1,256].
 2. Decoder: input [1,1] (exactly tensor([[0]]), which is SOS) -> (`Embedding(2295,256)`) [1,256] -> (view) [1,1,256] -> (`GRU(256,256)`)
 output [1,1,256], state [1,1,256]; output [1,1,256] -> (view) [1,256] -> (linear+softmax) [1,2295].
-3. In encoder-decoder, the encoder_state is of no use but the encoder_output[-1] is used as initial decoder_state.
-The last encoder_output is called **context vector** as it encodes context from the entire sequence.
+3. In encoder-decoder, the encoder_output is of no use but the encoder_state is used as initial decoder_state.
+It is called **context vector** as it encodes context from the entire sequence.
 4. Now since initial decoder_state contains information of input_language, we could use decoder to get output sequentially.

 ##### Attention seq2seq